 6. Review your safety training program and policies

 Finally, review your safety training program and company policies.
 Make a list of any items that need to be updated or added to your safety training program.
-If there are any policies you think need to be updated, make a note of those as well.
-Partner with HR to update company standards.
+If there are any policies you think need to be updated, note those as well—partner with HR to update company standards.

 Now that you’ve conducted a successful safety audit of your business, you can use the results to make your company even safer.

 When it comes to safety, it’s important to remember that no one is perfect.
-But as long as you’re committed to doing better, you’re always improving.
+But as long as you’re committed to improving, you always improve.
 Having a strong safety culture is essential to the success of any organization.
 It’s also something that’s much easier to have than to find.
 Conducting a thorough safety audit of your business is an excellent way to uncover potential risk factors and find ways to mitigate them.
 A successful safety audit will not only make your employees safer, but it will also have an impact on their day-to-day work habits.

 Need more help?